KevinLorne/countdown/README.md

     - No login is required to access the application.
 All features are available to users without authentication.

 8. **Known Bugs:**:
-    - Timer Inconsistency: On older devices or under heavy load, the timer may experience slight delays.
+9. **Timer Not Starting Issue**: The timer may not start immediately after adding all letters.
+Ensure that letters are added correctly, and double-check that the timer starts when the letter count reaches the total required letters.

-    - Words Issues: Not verifying or adding word to a list.
-When some of the letter are not present in the game a word can be scored.
+10. **Score Not Updating**: In some cases, the score may not update correctly after submitting a word.
+This might be due to the word not being validated correctly by the dictionary API.

-    - UI Scaling Issues: On very small screens (less than 4 inches), some UI elements may overlap or not display correctly.
+11. .**UI Overlap on Small Screens**: On smaller screen devices, some UI elements may overlap, making it difficult to interact with them.
+This can be fixed by adjusting the UI layout to be more responsive.

-    - API Connectivity: If the dictionary API is unreachable due to network issues, word validation will fail, and the game will display an error message.
+12. **Dictionary API Limitations**: The dictionary API used for word validation may have rate limits or availability issues, leading to some valid words not being accepted or errors in word validation.

 9. **Special Requirements:**:
     - Network Access: The application requires internet access for word validation using the dictionary API.
 Ensure your device is connected to a reliable network.